 Soft Skills

-Have you ever noticed people who are able to stay calm under stress, manage their time at work with a masterful level of expertise, all while thriving within their roles?
+Have you ever noticed people who are able to stay calm under stress, and manage their time at work with a masterful level of expertise, all while thriving within their roles?
 These individuals may be aspirational to some, but all employees within an organization have the potential to harness this power with self-management.

 Table of contents